Daniel-KM/Omeka-S-module-Guest/README.md

 A button in the config forms allows to set or unset all guests acceptation, in order to allow update of terms.

+### Option redirect after login

+When the module [Shibboleth] is used, this option is bypassed.

 TODO
 ----

-- Move pages to a standard page, in particular register page (see module [ContactUs]).
+- [ ] Move pages to a standard page, in particular register page (see module [ContactUs]).

 Warning